 - Refocuses attention on the impacts of your work rather than how much money you make.
 If you’re making a difference in the work you do or contributing something that the world needs, is not this important even though the salary you make may not totally reflect the value of what you achieve?

 - Embraces all of your work experiences, including those transition jobs you’ve held and periods of time when you’ve worked inside the home.
-It’s important to recognize that your stay-at-home parent days, your caretaking roles, and your volunteer work are all just as important as your paid work.
+It’s important to recognise that your stay-at-home parent days, your care taking roles, and your volunteer work are all just as important as your paid work.

 - Enables you to perceive patterns in your work choices life-long which encourages you to make more holistic decisions going forward.
 Perhaps you really enjoyed the volunteer work you did many years ago and would like to return to it in your retirement years or maybe even perform this work on a paid basis.
 Or perhaps your past work has taught you skills which you would now like to pursue on a volunteer basis.